 By being original, you are bringing something unique to the internet for people to read.
 It’s important to remember that there is an audience out there for everyone so write about what you know and love and promote it well and your audience will find you.
 If you’re passionate about the topic that your blog is about but you struggle to get your words out in an engaging way, then creative writing classes may help you.
 By honing your writing craft creatively, you can alter your tone, write with more interest and learn to engage readers more.
 The more readers you engage, the more shares you will receive on social media and the greater the following you will develop.
 Blogging is a great way to boost your income too.
 I recently wrote about how having a side hustle is a great way to increase and diversity your income and blogging is definitely a way to do this, especially through affiliate links.
 If you are keen to hone your ability to attract affiliate links to boost your income, then originality is key.
 This can enhance your readership levels and can be vital in helping you to be able to negotiate an increase in the amount you can charge for an affiliate link in terms of the commission you’ll receive on sales.

 When you blog for a living, you rely on your hardware.
 While you don’t need all of the fancy equipment when you’re just starting out, if you want to really make it then you need to be able to produce good quality content and that usually means investing in a good quality camera and laptop.
-I shoot on a Canon G7X Mark ii, a Canon 70D and an iPhone XS Max and I write my posts on my iMac and Macbook laptop.
+I shoot on a Canon G7X Mark ii, a Canon 70D and an iPhone XS Max, which I got a great Cell Phone Deal on, and I write my posts on my iMac and Macbook laptop.
 I’ve even used the webcam on my Mac to record quick videos for my social media; my audience really engage with authentic, off the cuff content.
 I’d be lost without my Apple hardware so its important to me to look after it and maintain it.
 Thankfully, I haven’t had any major problems and if ever my Mac camera is not working, then I’ll always head to fellow blogs and forums to troubleshoot; they’ve proved really invaluable over the years!